mozaik-association/mozaik/docs/Petition_module.md

 <figcaption>Example of questions</figcaption>
 </figure>

-## The visibility of the petition
+## The Access limitations

-Thanks to the "security" tab, it is possible to limit the visibility and access of each petition to certain people depending on the selected instance
+Thanks to the "security" tab, it is possible to limit the visibility and access of each petition to certain people depending on the selected instance.

 !!! example